Skip to main content

 Step 4: Build the Journey

-Step 5: Run the landing page or ad creative skill for channel expansion
+Step 5: Run the ad creative and landing page skills

 For clients running paid alongside email, invoke the ad creative skill and brief it with the same campaign context.
 It generates Meta hook variants matched to the funnel stage, a 30-second UGC script if video is in scope, and LinkedIn copy if B2B targeting is live.
 Load the landing page into Intempt's Experiences module and use the skill's headline variants as the starting point for the A/B test.